-The Andlinger Center for Energy and the Environment at Princeton University is pleased to announce a call for proposals for University faculty.
+The Andlinger Center for Energy and the Environment at Princeton University is pleased to announce a call for proposals for University faculty and senior researchers.
 The goal of this call is to encourage research that will develop solutions for our energy and environmental future.

 Goals of the present solicitation